shabohin/photo-tags/docs/index.md

 ## Project Overview

 Photo Tags Service is an automated image processing service that uses AI to generate metadata for images.
-The service adds titles, descriptions, and keywords to image metadata using OpenAI's GPT-4o.
+The service adds titles, descriptions, and keywords to image metadata using OpenRouter's GPT-4o.
 Users interact with the service through a Telegram bot, sending images and receiving processed versions with embedded metadata.

 ## Key Features

--   **Automatic Metadata Generation**: Uses GPT-4o to analyze images and generate appropriate metadata
+-   **Automatic Metadata Generation**: Uses GPT-4o via OpenRouter to analyze images and generate appropriate metadata
 -   **Metadata Embedding**: Writes metadata directly into image files (EXIF, IPTC, XMP)
 -   **Simple User Interface**: Easy interaction through a Telegram bot
 -   **Microservice Architecture**: Modular design for scalability and maintainability